AdityaPS11/junoDashboard/README.md

 ## Features

 - **Pending and Completed Tables:** View and manage pending and completed tasks in organized tables.
 - **Search and Filter:** Easily search and filter data to find what you need.
+The search and filter functionality includes dynamic options for risk level and search term,                            allowing users to customize and narrow down their data based on chosen criteria.
 - **Close Account:** Quickly initiate the process to close user accounts.

 ## Getting Started 🚀